goafabric/fhir-facade/doc/pojo_client.md

 # What works
+- Json Representation, not XML
 - All simple get Operations with all Objects just work fine for JSON
-- Wrapped StringTypes for FHIR are just returned as String (without Extensions)
 - Search Operations
+- Extensions have to defined as an extra "_" field, see a json example and class HumanName why

 # What does not work
-- Extensions
 - Generic Bundles, will be returned as LinkedHashmap as we are unable to predict the Type upfront